-We and King have a strategic alliance to develop and commercialize Remoxy and up to three other opioid painkillers designed to reduce potential risks of unintended use.
+We and King have a strategic alliance to develop and commercialize REMOXY and up to three other opioid painkillers designed to reduce potential risks of unintended use.
 In connection with the strategic alliance, we recognize program fee revenue, collaboration revenue and milestone revenue.
-Program fee revenue is derived from the upfront payment received from King in December 2005 and is recognized ratably over our estimate of the development period of the four drug candidates expected to be developed under the strategic alliance with King.
-We currently estimate the development period for all four expected drug candidates to extend through September 2014.
+Program fee revenue is derived from the upfront payment received from King in December 2005 and is recognized ratably over our estimate of the development period for the fourth of four drug candidates expected to be developed under the strategic alliance with King.
+We currently estimate the development period for all four expected drug candidates to extend through September 2016.
 We review the estimated development period on a quarterly basis and change it if appropriate based upon our latest expectations.
+In the first quarter of 2010, we determined that the development period should be extended from the third quarter of 2014 based upon a recent update on the timing of King's resubmission of the New Drug Application for REMOXY as well as updated communications with King regarding product development plans for the other three product candidates under our strategic alliance with King.
+This change in estimate does not and will not affect either the cash provided by or used in our operations.
 Deferred program fee revenue represents the amount of the upfront payment that has not yet been recognized as revenue.

-Collaboration revenues from reimbursement of development expenses are generally recognized when King has completed its review of the expenses invoiced to them.
+Collaboration revenues from reimbursement of development expenses are generally recognized after expenses have been incurred and when King has completed its review of the expenses invoiced to them.

-King is obligated to pay us milestone payments contingent upon the achievement of certain substantive events in the clinical development of Remoxy and the other opioid painkillers under the strategic alliance.
+King is obligated to pay us milestone payments contingent upon the achievement of certain substantive events in the clinical development of REMOXY and the other opioid painkillers under the strategic alliance.
 We recognize milestone payments from King as revenue when we achieve the underlying developmental milestone as the milestone payments are not dependent upon any other future activities or achievement of any other future milestones and the achievement of each of the developmental milestones were substantively at risk and contingent at the effective date of the collaboration.
 Substantial effort is involved in achieving each of the developmental milestones.
 These milestones represent the culmination of discrete earnings processes and the amount of each milestone payment is reasonable in relation with the level of effort associated with the achievement of the milestone.
 Each milestone payment is non-refundable and non-creditable when made.
 The ongoing research and development services being provided to King under the collaboration are priced at fair value based upon the reimbursement of expenses incurred pursuant to the collaboration with King.